3 Customer Engagement Models to Increase Customer Success

-CSM, customer success manager, is the person in charge of customers’ happiness & success using the product.
+A CSM is the person in charge of customers’ happiness & success using the product.

-A CSM driven retention model allows the brand to have 1-1 human interaction with the customer, but it’s resource-intensive.
+A CSM-driven retention model allows the brand to have 1-1 human interaction with the customer, but it’s resource-intensive.

-CSM-driven retention model is great for high-ticket low-volume products or bigger accounts.
+A CSM-driven retention model is great for high-ticket low-volume products or bigger accounts.

-- More human
+- More of a human connection

-- Deeper relationship
+- Deeper customer relationship

 - Best for high contract values